About Us

 UPCOMING SERVICES

-July 28, 2024 The Tenth Sunday after Pentecost Services at 8:00 a.m. and 10:15 a.m.
-"The Lord is righteous in all his ways and loving in all his works."
-(Psalm 145:18) Click HERE to view on Facebook LIVE (A Facebook account is not required to view the link.)
+January 19, 2025 - The Second Sunday after the Epiphany Eucharist - 8:00 a.m. and 10:15 a.m.
+“Your love, O Lord, reaches to the heavens, and your faithfulness to the clouds."
+(Psalm 36:5) Click HERE to view on Facebook LIVE (A Facebook account is not required to view the link.)
 SEE QUICK LINKS at right for the service bulletins and lessons.
-Based upon updated guidelines from the Los Angeles County Health Department, and State authorities, we encourage those with heightened vulnerabilities to continue wearing masks.
-Ascension offers Communion at the rail and continues to provide the option of small glasses to be filled from the common cruet.
+Based upon guidelines from the LA County Health Department and State authorities, we encourage those with heightened vulnerabilities to wear masks.
+Ascension offers Communion at the rail and provides the option of small glasses to be filled from the common cruet.
 Please note that the practice of intinction (where a parishioner dips the bread in the wine) is not permitted under the diocesan guidelines.
-A PRAYER FOR PEACE IN THE HOLY LAND: Eternal God, in whose perfect kingdom no sword is drawn but the sword of righteousness, no strength known but the strength of love: So mightily spread abroad your Spirit, that all peoples may be gathered under the banner of the Prince of Peace, as children of one Father; to whom be dominion and glory, now and for ever.
-Amen.
-The Book of Common Prayer (page 815)
+For those impacted by the fires, here are some resources and opportunities to consider:

 A Prayer for Ukraine: God of peace and justice, we pray for the people of Ukraine today.
 We pray for peace and the laying down of weapons.
 We pray for all those who fear for tomorrow, that your Spirit of comfort would draw near to them.
 We pray for those with power over war or peace, for wisdom, discernment and compassion to guide their decisions.
 Above all, we pray for all your precious children, at risk and in fear, that you would hold and protect them.
 We pray in the name of Jesus, the Prince of Peace.
 Amen (Archbishops Justin Welby & Stephen Cottrell) |